End of Life Ireland

-The Dying with Dignity Bill 2020 was submitted to the Dáil as a private members bill by Gino Kelly (TD) in October 2020.
-This Bill provided for the option of Voluntary Assisted Dying at end of life for those suffereing with terminal illnesses (only).
 The Bill received wide-spread public support however, the Justice Committee charged with assessing the Bill chose not to proceed with the Dying with Dignity Bill (2020).

-Instead, in July 2021, the Justice Committee determined that a Special Committee was the most appropriate route to progress legislation for Voluntary Assisted Dying (VAD).
+In July 2021, the Justice Committee determined that a Special Committee was the most appropriate route to progress legislation for Voluntary Assisted Dying (VAD).
 The Committee will be comprised of up of 12 TD’s proportionately represented by each of the parties.

 End of Life Ireland (EOLI) made a submission to the Justice Committee reviewing the Dying with Dignity Bill 2020.
 Throughout the submission we have emphasised our core values of choice and compassion.

-The submission is based upon our research of the practice around Voluntary Assisted Dying (VAD, our preferred term) in countries such as Holland and Canada.
-Based on international research, we argue that there is no evidence that ‘vulnerable groups’, such as the very elderly, or those with intellectual or physical impairments are adversely affected by the availability of VAD.
-No such legislation has ever been repealed, reflecting the high levels of acceptance in societies where it is available.
-We argue that international experience shows that safeguards work.
+The submission is based upon our research of the practice around Voluntary Assisted Dying (VAD, our preferred term) in countries such as Holland, some Australian states and Canada.
+Based on international research, we argued that there is no evidence that ‘vulnerable groups’, such as the very elderly, or those with intellectual or physical impairments are adversely affected by the availability of VAD.

-Irish Doctors supporting Medical Assistance in Dying (IDsMAiD) is a group of medical doctors, with a strong belief in individual patient autonomy, who support choices for people at the end of their lives.
+Irish Doctors supporting Medical Assistance in Dying (IDsMAiD) is a group of medical doctors, with a strong belief in individual patient autonomy, who support choices for people at the end of their lives. www.maid.ie

 “We believe that a person approaching the end of their life, should be provided with accessible, high-quality and evidence-based care to minimise suffering and support their wishes.
 Every citizen should be able to access their choice of medical care, including palliative care and Medical Assistance in Dying (MAiD).
 Their individual choices should be discussed, encouraged and promoted.
 Any genuine choice by a patient, including MAiD, should be respected and supported.”